statgen/LDServer/README.md

 ##### CLI: Adding genotype datasets

 Genotype datasets may be in VCF, BCF, or [Savvy](https://github.com/statgen/savvy) formats.
 VCF files must be [bgzipped](http://www.htslib.org/doc/bgzip.html) and [tabixed](http://www.htslib.org/doc/tabix.html).
+These two programs can be installed by downloading [htslib](http://www.htslib.org/download/) and compiling.

 To add the dataset to the server, use the `add-genotypes` command: